rabbidave/BYOAI_Swarm/README.md

 ## Introduction

 This project integrates the BYOAI (Bring Your Own AI) framework with OpenAI's Swarm, creating a powerful, decentralized, and context-driven agent system.
-By combining these technologies, we've created a flexible and scalable solution for distributed task execution and AI-driven workflows.
+The integration provides a flexible and scalable solution for distributed task execution and AI-driven workflows.

 ## Features